Everything I Read in 2023

 Quite a cosy and thoughtful story.
 Hoover’s descriptions of the natural world are sincere and intimate, showing her love for the life away from the big city.

 A Place in the Woods is a non-fictional story based upon the author’s life after leaving Chicago in pursuit of natural living.
-Let me just admit that I would imitate her escape if I could.
+It showcases the struggle and effort required for wilderness living, but gives ideas of fleeing urbanity considerable allure.

 Strange Weather in Tokyo by Hiromi Kawakami